zuozhenggh/learning-library/security-library/database/autonomous-db/dbvault/dbvault.md

 ## Task 5: Simulation Mode

 We will use simulation mode to find the factors to use for our "trusted path" connection to the `HR.EMPLOYEES` table.
-We will do that by completely disables access to the table – but then put it into simulation mode.
+We will do that by completely disabling access to the table – but then put the realm policy into simulation mode.
 Since simulation mode won’t block the actual SQL commands – the SQL commands will work.
 However, if the SQL command should have been blocked by the new command rule – then it will create an entry in the simulation mode.
 Then you can review the simulation log to find if it captured the correct violations and the factors and associated rules.

 1. Open a SQL Worksheet as *`DBV_OWNER`* user - as reminder, the password is *`WElcome_123#`*